 Some words and phrases to be wary of in general

 Really and very.
-Really and very get used all the time in real-world conversations, but can be considered “trap” words when crafting descriptive language, in that they (really) don’t add any meaning to their paired nouns and verbs.
+Really and very get used all the time in real-world conversations, but can be considered “trap” words when crafting descriptive language, in that they really don’t add any meaning to their paired nouns and verbs.
 Observed in isolation, there is no practical difference between “cold” and “really cold,” or between “slow” and “very slow.”
 In each case, the descriptor is doing all of the work to begin with.
-If you wanted to grant these terms additional emphasis, you should instead switch to a stronger verb, perhaps “freezing and sluggish.”
+If you wanted to grant these terms additional emphasis, you should instead switch to a stronger verb, perhaps “freezing” or “sluggish.”

-Actually is another word that gets used in speech all the time, usually to add emphasis or to indicate contrast or surprise.
-However, in writing “actually” is normally just another filler word that adds little to a sentence.
+Actually is another word that gets used frequently in real conversations to add emphasis or indicate contrast or surprise.
+However, in writing “actually” is (usually) just another filler word that adds little to a sentence.
 Don’t toss it in just because you would when speaking, but do feel free to include it in dialogue to show contrast.
 “I thought that Tom went out for ice-cream, but he was actually buying our engagement rings.”